Cotton canvas tents

 This common fabric for tents comes with a variety of different coatings.
 Many tent manufacturers offer their own coatings with different names.

-The cheapest and simplest tents are made from nylon but so are the most expensive tents destined for expedition use, the difference is in the coatings.
+The cheapest and simplest tents are made from nylon but so are the most expensive ones destined for expedition use, the difference is in the coatings.

 Untreated nylon can be used for tents but usually it will be coated.
 The coating may be acrylic, polyurethane (PU) or silicone.